 Sometimes I wonder about my sanity.
 My problem is that I can always justify my odd behaviour so it looks like I am not mad, merely eccentric.
 However I might have gone too far this time.
 Judge for yourself.
 For a couple of years now we have had the BMWi3 electric car and have driven over 25k kms in it.
 It has been a joy in so many ways but best of all it means we are not at the mercy of petrol prices and we do not pollute when we travel which is fantastic.
 I vowed I would never buy another ICE car. hhhmm.
 Well that vow didn’t last long, enter a 1979 Citroen GS Pallas.

 My business Woodenwidget sells plans for people to make a range of clever wooden creations from bicycles, to folding boats to telescopic caravans.
-The latest project will be a homage to the American Airstream alloy caravans of the 1950s but obviously made in wood.
+The latest project will be a small and aerodynamic curvy wooden caravan.
 It’s going to look quite retro and it dawned on me that I don’t have a vehicle to tow it with.
 You can’t even fit a tow bar to an i3 which is the most stupid thing I have ever heard but hey ho, it is what it is.
 In any case the look would be all wrong.
 When I designed the Slidavan caravan I used my Panda 4×4 and it was a good match.
 It demonstrated that even a small car could easily tow one but Bernie was sold to help finance the i3.
 My partner has a 2004 Honda HRV which is a very good and practical car, perfectly suited to towing a small caravan but it lacks the look I’m after and it has far too many dents to be up to being used for publicity shots which will be shared online globally.
 What was needed was something a bit special and a bit different.
 And so began my search.

 My first issue was a lack of funds.
 I really did not want to spend much money on a car I really didn’t need, in any case I didn’t have much to spend.
 I set myself a limit of 2000€ which actually isn’t very much these days for a tidy running car.
 I also set myself a radius of 100 kms from my home so it wouldn’t be that hard to go and see and collect a suitable candidate if I found one.
 In France the site for secondhand stuff is called Leboncoin.
 I set my search parameters and started the hunt.
 I found some funky stuff.
 I found a tatty tiny Honda Kei car but it was probably too small and in any case the seller never replied to my requests.
 I found a very cool two tone Ford Zodiac with a straight 6 engine.
 It was probably too big but looked very cool with its chrome and fins.
 In any case that seller never replied to me either.
 I spent some days looking and looking without much success until I came across a white Citroen GS Pallas advertised for 2000€.
 It even had a tow bar already fitted.